NSO-developer/nso-gitbook/administration/installation-and-deployment/containerized-nso.md

 To upgrade to a new minor or major version, for example, from 6.3 to 6.4, follow the steps below:

 1. Change the image version in the Compose file to the new version, i.e., 6.4.
-2. Run the `docker compose up --profile dev -d` command to start up the Development container with the new image.
+2. Run the `docker compose up --profile build -d` command to start up the Build container with the new image.
-3. Compile the packages using the Development container.
+3. Compile the packages using the Build container.

     ```bash
     docker exec -it build-nso-pkgs sh -c 'for f in